-Course #: 119161/219161 Credit: 1.0 Length: Year Year Taken: 9 Prerequisite: Algebra 1a or C Fee: \$3.00 or lower in Algebra I
+Course #: 119161/219161 Credit: 1.0 Length: Year Year Taken: 10 Prerequisite: Algebra 1a or C Fee: \$3.00 or lower in Algebra 1

-Content Algebra 1b is the second year in a two-year sequence to complete the curriculum expected in our Algebra I coursework.
-This course focuses on the following topics outlined in the Common Core Standards: relationships between quantities and reasoning with equations, linear and exponential relationships; descriptive statistics; expressions and equations; and quadratic functions and modeling.
+Content Algebra 1b is the second year in a two-year sequence to complete the curriculum expected in our Algebra 1 coursework.
+This course focuses on the following topics outlined in the Common Core Standards: exponential relationships and functions, geometric sequences, polynomials and factoring, graphing and solving quadratic functions and modeling, analyzing functions, and an introduction to geometry.